tytydraco/yessleep/out/He_wears_red.md

 "Nice to meet you!
 I'm Lee."
 I said back.

 And from that day on, he became my playmate.
-We would play daily and my parents thought it was cute because they were under the impression that he was my imaginary friend.
+We would play daily and my parents thought it was cute because they were under the impression that he was my imaginary friend as they could not see him.
 He was far from that, though.
 They told me I was so happy playing with that guy.
 We both had so much fun.
 But, I was still worried about his muddy clothes.
 What was weird, though, was the fact that his shorts and shoes were muddy but his shirt wasn't.

-But, just like every other story, this one has it's turning point.
+But, just like every other story, this one has its turning point.

 We fought.
 He wanted to take me to his house in the forest right behind our house but my mom specifically told me that I shouldn't go with anyone except for them (parents) and my maternal aunts and uncles (my aunts lived with us because my mom loved them too much to leave them be).
 So, I rejected him the first time he asked.